Architecture

 Event processor that persists test data:

-• Purpose: Consumes events from NATS and persists to MongoDB
+• Purpose: Consumes events from NATS and persists durable data to PostgreSQL

 • Scalability: Can run multiple instances with consumer groups